wap-community/CSec/README.md

 **What is bug bounty?**

-Identification and reporting of bugs and vulns in a responsible way.
+Identification and reporting of bugs and vulnerabilities in a responsible way.

 **What to study?**
  - Internet, HTTP, TCP/IP